zimaxnet/orb-game/README.md

 ## 🆕 Changelog

 ### 2024-12-19
+- **NEW FEATURE**: Added prominent "How to Play" overlay with swipe-to-dismiss functionality - users now see comprehensive game instructions when they first load the Orb Game
+- **ENHANCED UX**: The overlay includes step-by-step instructions with icons, animations, and responsive design for both mobile and desktop
+- **INTERACTIVE DISMISSAL**: Users can swipe in any direction or click to dismiss the overlay and start playing immediately
 - **NEW FEATURE**: Added close button (✕) to news panel in Orb Game - users can now easily exit news view and return to orb exploration
+- **FALLBACK SYSTEM**: Enhanced positive news system with o4-mini fallback - all topics now have content even when Perplexity API is unavailable
+- **RELIABILITY IMPROVEMENT**: Added automatic content generation for empty categories and direct fallback when services are unavailable
 - **PERPLEXITY API FIX**: Updated backend to use correct `sonar` model name instead of outdated model names
 - **BACKEND DEPLOYMENT**: Successfully rebuilt and deployed backend with working Perplexity API integration